ReadHat/SpringGroup/README.md

     json_decode("{$PATH_}/local/path/to/myfile.json");

-Using this variable name prevents the breaking mentioned above, allows your source code to be independent , and decreaces connascence in the event that you have to move your project to a different directory.
+**\*Using this variable name prevents the breaking mentioned above, allows paths in your code to be independent of directory structure outside of your project, and decreaces connascence in the event that you have to move your project to a different directory.\***

 ### Keeping current: